Skinny Legs Female

 Women's weight gain transformation

 With that said, there’s a simple way to increase the size of your legs: challenge them, make them stronger, and build more muscle.
 To do that, focus on exercises that target the muscles in your legs (quads, hamstrings, and glutes).
-Think of exercises like squats (quads and glutes), Romanian deadlifts (hamstrings and glutes), lunges, split squats, step-ups, leg extensions, leg curls, and hip thrusts.
+Think of exercises like:

 However, lifting weights only tells your body you need more muscle.
-So once you’ve started lifting weights, you also need to fuel that muscle growth by eating an abundant muscle-building diet.
+So once you’ve started lifting weights, you also need to fuel that muscle growth by eating a muscle-building diet.

 Why Do Some Women Have Skinny Legs?

-• The body shape you have right now is the product of your genes and lifestyle.
+• The body shape you have right now is the product of your genes, your mom’s health while she was carrying you, and lifestyle.
 Much of that wasn’t in your control.
-You didn’t pick your genes or your upbringing.
+You didn’t pick your genes, your mother, or your upbringing.
 You can’t go back in time and enroll yourself in soccer or gymnastics.
 But we can change our lifestyles going forward.

 • Lack of exercise